 In an effort to keep our results from being skewed, the surveys will be anonymous, the subjects surveyed will be random, and we have developed standards for our questions.
 Our experimental design will yield accurate results unless participants lie or forget to write their answers down.
 In order to prevent the subjects from lying, we have made the survey anonymous, which will hopefully increase their comfort with answering potentially damaging questions.
 We will also suggest they place the paper somewhere where they will see it everyday.
 This will hopefully remind the subjects to answer the questions, thereby increasing the accuracy of our results.

 The data will be most accurate if each participant follows through every day with their survey.
 We will send e-mails periodically to remind the participants to answer the questions on the survey.

 When two months have passed, we will collect the calender surveys and compile the data.
 We will compare the lunar calender to those calender surveys that we have collected and look for any significant correlations between the two.

 October 1.
-Pass out surveys and get e-mail addresses.
+Pass out surveys.

 December 1.
 Collect surveys.
 Compile and compare data.

 December 2.
 Work on final lab packet.